slashrsm/imagecrop/README.txt

 Installation
 ------------
-You need imagecache 2, imageapi and jquery_ui
+You need imagecache, imageapi and jquery_ui
 After you enable the module, you can go to admin/settings/imagecrop and enable support for modules & fields to display a link.